kkholodilin/Test_HE/02-Urban.md

 Total                                      1100  97,527                                   100.0
 Source: @Rosstat_2012.

 Why city sizes are so different?
-Why do not they converge to some "optimal size"", identical for all cities?
+Why do not they converge to some "optimal size", identical for all cities?
 The theory of *central places* offers an explanation for this phenomenon.
 It is a land-use theory that subdivides settlements into classes, according to their importance as central places in the surrounding areas.
 It was developed in the 1930s by German geographers Walter Christaller (1893--1969) and August Lösch (1906--1945): see @Christaller_1933 in German, @Christaller_1966 in English translation, and @Loesch_1944.

 For simplicity, the theory assumes that the surface is uniform and that the population is evenly distributed across it.
 No natural or human made obstacles exist that would hinder the movements from one part of the surface to another.
 Therefore, initially the economic agents are indifferent, where to locate their establishments.